christiansmith/ngDropbox/README.md

       .value('DropboxRedirectUri', <REDIRECT_URI>)

+## TODO

+Methods yet to be implemented (as of 8/1/2013).

+* signOut/signOff
+* writeFile
+* resumableUpload
+* makeUrl
+* readThumbnail
+* makeCopyReference/copyRef
+* pullChanges/delta

+Other

+* Support redirect and other authentication methods in addition to browser popup
+* Test in multiple browsers

 ## Development

 Installing the Karma test runner with `npm install karma -g`, then run the tests with `karma start`.